tardis-sn/tardis/docs/installation.rst

 Installing TARDIS with Anaconda
 ===============================

-We highly recommend using the Anaconda python environment to install TARDIS (or any other scientific packages for that matter).
+We highly recommend using the Anaconda Python environment to install TARDIS (or any other scientific packages for that matter).
 Anaconda has the advantage of being an isolated environment that can be set to be the default one, but by no means will mess with your other environments.
 It will also work on computers